uobirlab/barcuk.github.com/startup.md

 ## Install Ubuntu

-We do most of our work on [Ubuntu](http://ubuntu.com), so you need to get yourself a working install of this.
+We do most of our work on [Ubuntu](http://ubuntu.com) (although Mac OS X can be used too), so you need to get yourself a working install of this.
 We currently use version 12.04.
 There are a number of options for you to get Ubuntu.
 These include:

  * Download and install [a VirtualBox virtual machine of Ubuntu 12.04 with ROS already installed](http://nootrix.com/2012/09/virtualizing-ros/).
 This is certainly the quickest way to get started, and it is the least stressful (as VirtualBox will run on any OS).